Heppenheim: Mayors

 In the runoff election on 10 April 2005, Gerhard Herbert (SPD) defeated the incumbent Ulrich Obermayr (CDU).
 Herbert took over the mayor's office on 1 September 2005 from Obermayr, who had held it for 18 years.
 In 2011 Rainer Burelbach (* 1965) (CDU) was elected mayor with 55,6 % of the votes.
+Burelbach was reelected in 2017 and 2023.

 The following mayors have held office in Heppenheim since the municipal constitution was promulgated in 1821:

 1Dr.
 Schiffers switched to the NSDAP to keep abreast of changes, but he soon ran into difficulties with the Party and thereby lost his office in 1937.

 2Dr.
 Köhler was in the mayor's office only until 1941 when he was called into the Wehrmacht.
 His duties were performed by deputy Franz Keil during his absence.
 Despite party membership, Dr. Köhler is said not to have been a fanatical Nazi, but rather a respectable mayor.

 3Dr.
 König and Jakob Fleck were each provisionally appointed mayor after the Americans marched in 1945.

 Since 1924, beginning with Karl Schiffers's time in office, the office of mayor has been executed by a professional mayor.

 Among all the mayors, Wilhelm Höhn, Karl Schiffers and Wilhelm Metzendorf stand out as ones who decisively promoted the town.